 Multi-spindle CNC machines is a screw machine that’s also used for high volume machining.
 This type of machine has multiple cutting tools that can make different part features simultaneously.
 This makes the manufacturing process more efficient because the parts don’t need to go through a secondary machining process.

 A 5-axis multi spindle machine offers three linear axes and two rotational axes that work simultaneously to make complex surface machining very efficient, ideal for high volume parts.

-Certain metal alloys are difficult to machine because they require more durable cutting tools, and the cutting tools need to be changed more often due to wear.
+Certain metal alloys are difficult to machine, especially in large quantities, because they require more durable cutting tools, and the cutting tools need to be changed more often due to wear.
 That increases the cost and time required to machine large quantities of precision parts.

-Other metals are easier and quicker to machine, and lend themselves better to complex designs and high volumes.
+Other metals are easier and faster to machine, making themselves ideal for more complex designs and higher volumes.

 For high volume part orders, Spex commonly uses:

 Following ISO 9001 standards, our production process ensures top quality in our high-volume machining efforts.
 Raw materials are inspected before machining.
 Additionally, parts are inspected by our QA team several times during the manufacturing process to maintain precision and accuracy.

 Have a question?
 Reach out to our team to learn more about our high volume machining services and get a quote for your next project.

 Fill out this form to contact someone from our team and get a quote for your project.